Nuitka/Nuitka-website/doc/info/unwanted-module.rst

 also cause an increase in size.

-Nuitka wants you to be aware of the issue so you are not disappointed by endless compile time or too large a distribution size.
+Nuitka wants you to be aware of the issue so you are not disappointed by too long of a compile-time or too large of a distribution size.

 ************
  Background
 ************

 **Nuitka** gives this warning for some modules only.
-The worst offender is e.g.
-``IPython`` which will use just about every syntax highlighting, language parsing, rendering, and other frameworks, leading to a compilation that then requires a very long time.
+The worst offender currently is ``IPython`` which will use just about every syntax highlighting, language parsing, rendering, and more frameworks, leading to a compilation that takes a very long time.
+However, many packages import ``IPython`` and offers ways to integrate with it.

-Another end of the spectrum are packages like ``Numba`` that are not supported for JIT in standalone mode of Nuitka, but still pull in the dependencies that themselves require huge DLLs, while they are not going to be usable anyway.
+Another example is ``Numba``. **Nuitka** does not support its JIT in standalone mode of **Nuitka**, but still pull in the dependencies that themselves require huge DLLs, while they are not going to be usable anyway.

-Nuitka follows imports when you say so, and in standalone mode specifically it is the default to do so.
+Nuitka follows imports when you say so, and in standalone mode specifically, it is the default to do so.
 You can exclude specific packages or modules manually by inhibiting them with ``--nofollow-import-to=module_name``, but that may not work, in which case, ``anti-bloat`` work is needed to eradicate this kind of imports.
-For common packages these exist.
+For common packages, these exist.
 You appear to have come across code that is not yet dealt with.

 .. note::